Hit first, hit last, always answer back.

 Muay Thai - Thai Boxing

 Muay Thai, also known as Thai Boxing, is the power-based martial art from Thailand.
-This rigorous form of fighting gained fast recognition due to its effectiveness in the ring and on the streets.
+This rigorous form of fighting gained fast recognition due to its effectiveness on the streets and in the ring.
 The devastating, easy-to-learn techniques utilize the body's natural weapons: knees, elbows, fists, and legs.

 Muay Thai - For Beginners and Experts